freeCodeCamp/freeCodeCamp/docs/security.md

 ### Other Platforms

-Apart from the above, we are also accepting reports for repositories hosted on GitHub, under the freeCodeCamp organization.
+Apart from the above, we are also accepting reports for repositories hosted on GitHub under the freeCodeCamp organization.

 ### Other Self-hosted Applications

 We self-host some of our platforms using open-source software like Ghost & Discourse.
-If you are reporting a vulnerability please ensure that it is not a bug in the upstream software.
+If you are reporting a vulnerability, please ensure that it is not a bug in the upstream software.